 It’s critical to have a repeatable set of role-based methodologies, with multiple learning modalities and a change management process.

 Methodologies can be internally developed or leverage 3rd party resources.
-There are multiple plan types based on sales roles, and they should be tailored to suite your business model.
+There are multiple plan types based on sales roles, and they should be tailored to suit your business model.
 A few of the multiple learning modalities can include written guides, workbooks, eLearning, workshops or coaching.

-Minimum set of plan components to result in an executable plan.
+The minimum set of plan components to result in an executable plan.
 Plan components will vary by plan type.

-This is the process of creating, reviewing and approving the account or territory plan.
+This is the process of creating, reviewing, and approving the account or territory plan.
 It is important to have a defined purpose, key participates, and a known outcome for each step.

 It’s important to integrate the planning process into quarterly reviews and updates.
-First line managers must be enabled to review and coach on the quality of account plans and the execution of the action plan.
+First-line managers must be enabled to review and coach on the quality of account plans and the execution of the action plan.

 Clearly defined measures and reporting cadence are a must.
-You need to be able to track results in terms of short-term activity, mid-term pipeline growth and long-term revenue growth by adapting core sales metrics to the program.
+You need to be able to track results in terms of short-term activity, mid-term pipeline growth, and long-term revenue growth by adapting core sales metrics to the program.

-Account plans should be integrated into a SFA.
+Account plans should be integrated into an SFA.
 This allows sales teams to minimize double data entry and have a single instance for all global account activity.
 Account team members are then able to view and update common account information across regional or organizational boundaries.
 Further, executive and management dashboards and reports include global account metrics, providing a holistic view of the account.
 This allows sales teams to reinforce the methodology.

-It’s critical to use purpose-built technology that enables efficient, integrated and strategic account planning execution and collaboration.
+It’s critical to use purpose-built technology that enables efficient, integrated, and strategic account planning execution and collaboration.
 This will allow you to actually operationalize your strategic account planning process and maximize results.

 Revegy is one account planning solution that allows sales teams to bring this to life.
-With Revegy, you can create living account plans that adapt to changing customer needs, evolving relationships and unexpected events.
+With Revegy, you can create living account plans that adapt to changing customer needs, evolving relationships, and unexpected events.
 It provides planning that gets everyone on the same page and guides execution.
 You can show anyone, at any time, exactly what’s going on in key accounts and see the way to win.